InnoUnp v0.50.2 + Observer 1.12.0 - Source + Binaries

 - Press CTRL+PgDown on an InnoSetup file to open it.

-The module is compatible with all 32bit versions of Observer.
+The module is compatible with all versions of Observer.
 At least, it should be - I only tested it for FAR3, but there isn't really anything that could cause trouble with previous versions of FAR.
-64bit versions are not supported and likely won't ever be supported - InnoUnp uses some nasty difficult-to-find type conversions incompatible with 64bit code and, anyway, I don't have 64bit unpacking modules for it.
+64bit versions are supported since version 0.47.2, but should not be considered reliable without extensive testing as the changes needed for them were rather horrific.
+Note that Observer 1.12 changed the structure of its plugins so a different version of the plugin is needed.

 Same as InnoUnp, which is, I believe, GPL (oh well).
 If Ariman wants to incorporate my changes into InnoUnp, I would welcome it.